Stacked glass payment cards with a rupee symbol, Taj Mahal silhouette, and Indian flag

 Spending Scenario: INR 30,000/month (~$360)

-USDC funding saves INR 8,640/year in disposal tax.
+USDC funding saves INR 56,160/year in disposal tax at this spending level.
 The 1% TDS (INR 3,600) applies either way and is adjustable against your total tax liability when filing ITR.
-Net benefit of INR 25,200/year covers approximately 2 months of groceries in a tier-1 city or 4 months in a tier-2 city.
+With BTC funding, the 31.2% disposal tax on INR 180,000 in gains wipes out the cashback entirely.
+With USDC funding, the INR 25,200 net benefit covers approximately 2 months of groceries in a tier-1 city or 4 months in a tier-2 city.

 Subscription and SaaS Optimization